Strasmore Research

 )

-MU ranked first of every US-listed symbol by June regular-hours dollar volume — $995.7 billion, $224.3 billion clear of SPY in second.
-A single company out-trading the flagship index fund for a full month is rare tape structure; this page measures it and leaves the why alone.
-Basis: June 1–30 regular hours; one reused-symbol June listing excluded pending entity verification (its receipts).
-The market-wide view of this same table is in the June recap.
+MU ranked first of every US-listed symbol by June regular-hours dollar volume, $995.7 billion, $224.3 billion clear of SPY in second.
+A single company out-trading the flagship index fund for a month is rare tape structure; the earnings-week and peer sections above hold its context.
+Basis: June 1–30 regular hours, one reused-symbol listing excluded pending entity verification (its receipts).
+The market-wide view is in the June recap.

 What the tape was made of